CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-openvpn-access-server.md

 ### Prerequisites

-* A CenturyLink Cloud Account
+* A Lumen Cloud Account
 * OpenVPN AS Licenses
 * [Deploy the OpenVPN AS Virtual Appliance.](../../Ecosystem Partners/Marketplace Guides/getting-started-with-openvpnas-appliance.md)  We highly recommend the OpenVPN Access Server be deployed in a [dedicated VLAN](../creating-and-deleting-vlans.md) and [given a friendly name](../add-a-user-friendly-name-to-vlans.md).